jsenv/core/README.md

 As a result it can be enjoyed by people without much experience in tooling or seeking for a simple tool without hidden complexities.

-The pillars of jsenv are:
+The core tools provided by jsenv:

 1. A dev server for source files
 2. A build to generate an optimized version of source files into a directory